m1820/atd/README.md

 Instructions:
-1. Downoad and install Virtual Box
+1. Download and install Virtual Box
 2. Download and install Vagrant
 3. Install Ansible engine
     - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#id18
 4. Create a folder called vagrant under "Documents"
 5. Copy "Vagrantfile" to the newly created folder
 6. Copy "server_access.yml" to the same folder
-7. Open terminal navegate to the "vagrant" folder you created under "Documents"
+7. Open terminal navigate to the "vagrant" folder you created under "Documents"
 8. Run the following command
     - vagrant up
     This will do the following:
         - Run the vagrant config file you copied to the vagrant folder
         - Create the first 3 virtual machines (Ansible Tower, 2 CentOS servers)
-        - Run through the server_access.yml file which will configure access to the VMS using ssh keypairs
+        - Run through the server_access.yml file which will configure access to the VMS using ssh key pairs